isabella232/medchain-frontend/README.md

 # 3. Setup

 Below we detail how you can setup a local roster of nodes running a Byzcoin blockchain.
+A video recording of the whole setup is available in the medchain [Google Drive](https://drive.google.com/file/d/12SjXxGTMoFNSw3HngJdmxCi6GLSEQNpR/view?usp=sharing).

 ## 3.1.
 Setup a Byzcoin chain